Giant grouper: Reproduction

 Like most groupers, giant groupers are protogynous hermaphrodites.
 They spawn on a lunar cycle, with spawns lasting about 7 days.
 They are aggregative broadcast spawners, usually with several females per male.
 Studies in captive populations suggest that the dominant male and female begin the spawning event as nearly the only spawners for the first day or two, but other members of the aggregation fertilize more eggs as the event progresses, with even the most recently turned males fathering offspring.
 Giant groupers are diandric protogynous hermaphrodites, meaning that although some males develop from reproductively functional females other males start to produce sperm without ever having gone through a phase as a reproductive female.

 Taxonomy

 The giant grouper was first formally described as Holocentras lanceolatus in 1790 by the German medical doctor and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as the East Indies.
 Felipe Poey assigned the giant and goliath groupers (Epinephelus itajara and E. quinquefasciatus, which was then regarded as a synonym of E. itajara) to the genus Promicrops but in 1972 this was designated as a subgenus of Epinephelus.
 However, these species are still each other's closest relatives.

+Giant Grouper skeleton on display at the American Museum of Natural History, New York, New York.